Gota7/NitroTools/docs/symbTextDocs.md

 Each subsection is marked by a ~SUBSECTIONNAME

 SUBSECTIONNAME will be the name of the subsection.
 The ONLY section with subsections is SEQARC.
 __Filenames in the SeqArc must always be in a subsection!__

+## Place Holders
+Place holders can be used anywhere, except in the subgroup names. they are marked by PLACEHOLDER.

 ## Example
 Here is a text file dumped from SM64DS's symb.bin: